-On the basis of the assumptions underlying the valuation, it is expected that these contributions, along with the assumed returns on the Section's investments, will be enough to maintain the Section's funding position at 100% by 13 April 2023.
-The Trustee monitors the Section's funding position closely and should the funding position not be at the anticipated level then the Trustee will consider whether it is necessary to take further action.
+On the basis of the assumptions underlying the valuation as at 31 December 2020, it was expected that these contributions, along with the assumed returns on the Section's investments, would be enough to restore the Section's funding position on an ongoing basis to 100% by 13 April 2023.
+In fact, the funding position was greater than 100% as at 31 December 2022.